 - 1. [incredibly important!] start with a refined set of B values - usual case: conventional B{iso} refinement - high resolution: anisotropic U^{ij} refinement - low resolution: individual B{iso} or group B per-residue - DON'T use the original Bs from a molecular replacement solution - DON'T use fixed B. Models with constant B are useless; newly-built residues often have B=15. - 2. [the easy part] submit your starting model to the TLSMD server http://skuld.bmsc.washington.edu/~tlsmd - 3. [the server does the hardest part] generate optimal multi-segment TLS models that best explain the observed B values - 4.
 Choose the TLS model you prefer; i.e., how many segments per chain? - The eventual R value is expected to track the change in residual reported by the TLSMD server.
 If there isn't much drop in residual as you add TLS groups, probably TLS is not going to help your R factors much.
 My rule of thumb is that if the residual doesn't eventually drop by a factor of 2, a multi-group TLS model is only worth pursuing if you care about the hinge points or domain boundaries for their own sake. - Look for a dog-leg in the plot.
 For example, Figure 3 shows a huge dog-leg at 2 segments and a less dramatic one at 5 segments. - Look down the list of partitions for stable locations of implied hinge-points. - The fit of observed to predicted B should be equally good for all segments (Figure 4).
 But if it isn't, this may indicate a problem in the original refinement rather than a problem with TLS analysis per se. - Does the model make sense?
 The animations may help you decide. - 5.
-[Optional] simplify the model further (Figure 6). - 6. [refmac or phenix does this part] refine the TLS model against the crystallographic data - You must choose whether to reset the starting B{iso} values to a constant.
-If in doubt, try it both ways and see which works better (Figure 5). - 7. [... and this part] refine the TLS model jointly with coordinates and maybe residual contribution Biso - High to medium resolution: refine residual B{iso} for each atom (Figure 5a).
+[Optional] simplify the model further (Figure 5). - 6. [refmac or phenix does this part] refine the TLS model against the crystallographic data

+• You must choose whether to reset the starting B{iso} values to a constant.
+If in doubt, try it both ways and see which works better (Figure 6).

-- Medium to low resolution: refine only an overall B, not individual B{iso} for each atom.
-This gives you a pure TLS model (Figure 5b). - 8. repeat steps 2-7.
+- 7. [... and this part] refine the TLS model jointly with coordinates and maybe residual contribution Biso - High to medium resolution: refine residual B{iso} for each atom (Figure 6a). - Medium to low resolution: refine only an overall B, not individual B{iso} for each atom.
+This gives you a pure TLS model (Figure 6b). - 8. repeat steps 2-7.
 Remember, the quality of the multi-group TLS model suggested by TLSMD is limited by the quality of the B values in the PDB file you give it for analysis.
 As your model improves, the TLS description may improve also (Figure). - 9.
+Validate your model.
+Check not only that the stereochemistry makes sense (bond lengths, angles, rotamers, etc), but also that the B factors and/or TLS groups make sense. - 10.
 Figure out how to tell the PDB what you have done.
 Unfortunately, there is still a great deal of confusion about what exactly is in a PDB file that has been refined with TLS.
 Many programs ignore it.
-For example, if you deposit a model refined with TLS, the validation program run by the PDB (sfcheck) usually flags your structure factor file as having poor correlation with your model.
-In other words, it cannot confirm your F{calc} values because it fails to apply the TLS model even though it is listed in your PDB file.
+The PDB now requests that before depositing your model, you expand the TLS model you refined to generate individual ANISOU records for each atom.
+I think this is a bad idea for serveral reasons, but nevertheless that is the current standard.
+For ccp4 refinements you can do this either by selecting the refmac option "TLSO ADDU" or by post-processing using the programs TLSEXTRACT and TLSANL.